Everything’s different now at the creek, all leaves were washed away by heavy rains. More storms are on the way, with severe weather potential.

 Lagniappe: The beautiful Shelley, our friend’s cat, in September light:

 We end with Frankie sitting upon me and demanding attention.
 He likes to stretch out one front foot and rest it on my forearm while he sleeps.

 Don’t forget my book, er, “our book” says Franklin, and he’s right, it’s not Woods, it’s Catwoods.
-Available on Amazon (check out my new Amazon author site and the nice things friends are saying about the book) and on Ernest and Hadley Booksellers indie site.
-For international orders, contact firstname.lastname@example.org at the E&H site or at Borgo Publishing.
+Available on Amazon (check out my new Amazon author site and the nice things friends are saying about the book) and at Borgo Publishing.
+For international orders, contact email@example.com, found on the Borgo site at the top.